 Born with Spina Bifida, Hancock was always a dreamer.
 These dreams became a reality at the age of 10 when he wrote what he considers to be his first real short story.
 By the age of 14, Hancock developed a deep love for writing poetry.
 By 19, he was a staff member of the Kilgore College Ranger Yearbook and Flare newspaper.

-To date, Hancock’s writing resume consists of more than 15 short stories, over 100 poems, 3 self-published titles and two traditionally-published novels.
-(The second of which is due out in late 2012).
+To date, Hancock’s writing resume consists of more than 15 short stories, over 100 poems and six novels and one YA story.
 He is a member of the Northeast Texas Writers Organization (NETWO) as well as the East Texas Christian Writers.
 He is also a speaker for hire, regularly speaking to children’s and disabled groups on such topics as “life with no excuses” and “never give up on a dream”.
 His hobbies include reading, traveling, genealogy research and movies.
 He currently lives in Gilmer, Texas with a house full of four-legged children.